 Credit: CEUs, Psychological CEUs, and Contact Clock Hours will be available at an additional cost.

 Registration: Please CLICK HERE for online registration or contact Conference Services at 207-780-5960.

-Positive Behavioral Interventions and Supports (PBIS) are being implemented in over 20,000 schools across 47 states, and Maine has over 100 schools implementing SWPBIS!
-PBIS has a large and ever growing research base demonstrating positive outcomes including but not limited to increased academic achievement and academic engagement, decreased time spent addressing problem behavior, improved positive school climate, and reduction in administration of consequences for problem behaviors such as detentions and suspensions.
+Positive Behavioral Interventions and Supports (PBIS) are being implemented in over 20,000 schools across all 50 states, and Maine has over 100 schools implementing SWPBS!
+PBIS has a large and ever growing research base demonstrating positive outcomes, including but not limited to, increased academic achievement and academic engagement, decreased time spent addressing problem behavior, improved positive school climate, and reduction in administration of consequences for problem behaviors such as detentions and suspensions.
 PBIS is not a packaged curriculum, but an approach made up of essential elements that can be implemented a variety of ways.

-This conference includes an “Implementor’s Forum,” implementation sessions in which several Maine schools will share their experiences implementing PBIS, including preparation, unique practices and systems, and outcomes thus far.
-Other sessions are designed to support schools seeking to start up or sustain PBIS efforts, including topics such as Primary and Secondary Tier interventions, SWIS (School Wide Information System), RTI, Social Skills, classroom interventions and more.
+This conference includes an “Implementer’s Forum,” implementation sessions in which several Maine schools will share their experiences implementing PBIS, including preparation, unique practices and systems, and outcomes thus far.
+Other sessions are designed to support schools seeking to start up or sustain PBIS efforts, including topics such as Social Emotional Learning, function-based thinking, MTSS, staff buy-in, classroom interventions and more.